diegomacario/Teapong/README.md

  </p>
 </p>

-The sources of the assets it uses are the following:
+The sources of the assets I used are the following:

 - The 3D models were created using [3ds Max](https://area.autodesk.com/3ds-max-indie/).
 - The textures were created procedurally using 3ds Max and the [Open Shading Language](https://github.com/imageworks/OpenShadingLanguage).